 Surgical Technology, A.S.
-Degree

-The Surgical Technology associate degree program provides education and training in surgical technology, a healthcare specialty whose practitioners are members of a surgical team, trained to work primarily in the operating room in cooperation with surgeons and nurses.
+The Surgical Technology associate degree program provides education and training in surgical technology, a health care specialty whose practitioners are members of a surgical team, trained to work primarily in the operating room in cooperation with surgeons and nurses.
 Surgical technologists prepare the OR for use, maintain a sterile environment, hand instruments to the surgeon, maintain records and assist with patient care.

 The program begins each September and continues through 21 months, including a required summer session.
 Surgical Technology (SUR) classes and clinical rotations are scheduled only during the day.
 Pre-clinical and general education courses are campus-based.
-Summer session and clinical courses are scheduled at area hospitals including Connecticut Children's Medical Center, Hartford Hospital, Manchester Memorial Hospital, New Britain General Hospital, Waterbury General Hospital and Bay State Health System.
-Due to standards set by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), students are advised that the healthcare facilities to which they are assigned for clinical rotations may require that they submit to a criminal background check before beginning their clinical experiences.
+Summer session and clinical courses are scheduled at area hospitals including Connecticut Children's Medical Center, Hartford Hospital, Hospital of Central Connecticut, Manchester Memorial Hospital, University of Connecticut Medical Center and Bay State Health System.
+Due to standards set by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), students are advised that the health care facilities to which they are assigned for clinical rotations may require that they submit to a criminal background check before beginning their clinical experiences.
+Manchester Community College cannot be responsible for finding an alternate clinical placement for a student who fails to pass the background check.
+A student who is unable to complete the required clinical experience will be unable to complete the requirements for the associate degree in Surgical Technology but may be able to apply some or all of the credits completed to an associate degree in General Studies.
+Students are advised to meet with an MCC Counselor to discuss degree completion requirements.
 Graduates are prepared, eligible and encouraged to take an examination administered by the Association of Surgical Technologists to achieve the status of Certified Surgical Technologist.